York Inheritance Hiccup: Prince Andrew in 'No Position' to Leave Princesses Beatrice and Eugenie the Royal Lodge

 "Maybe Mayfair is the alternative inheritance home given that Royal Lodge might not be Andrew's for the remainder of his life, much less something he's in any position to bequeath to his daughters," he added.

-This conflicts with previous reports buying agent Robin Edwards told an outlet last month.
+This conflicts with previous reports buying agent at Curetons Robin Edwards told an outlet last month.
 "How Prince Andrew chooses to leave the lease of the property is entirely at his own discretion," he said.

 "From what we understand about the leasehold agreement from the National Audit Office (NAO), in the event of Prince Andrew’s death, the lease for the Royal Lodge is only assignable to either his widow, his daughters, Princess Beatrice and Princess Eugenie or a dedicated trust established solely for their benefit," he added.